Cause

 at <empty>.MainApp.myApp(MainApp.scala:6)"

-Other parallel operators are also the same, for example, ZIO encode the underlying cause of the (ZIO.fail("Oh uh!") <&> ZIO.dieMessage("Boom!"))
+Other parallel operators are also the same, for example, ZIO encodes the underlying cause of (ZIO.fail("Oh uh!") <&> ZIO.dieMessage("Boom!"))

 cause.